 - Paragraph Styles - Use paragraphs and header styles H1, H2 etc. when creating bold headlines so text readers can use these styles to help users navigate through a web page.

 - Color - Font color should be used carefully as it can greatly affect readability.
 Best practice is to use high contrast colors such as black or dark grey text on a light background.
 Highlight items with bold or italics rather than color.
 An estimated 8% of the male population is color-blind and may not distinguish red from green.

 - Tables - Make line-by-line reading sensible.
 Use table headers for columns.

-- Multimedia - Provide captioning and descriptions of video and transcripts of audio.
+- Multimedia - Provide captioning and text descriptions of video and transcripts of audio.